shotgunsoftware/tk-core/docs/descriptor.rst

 Descriptors are used extensively by Toolkit and allow a user to configure and drive Toolkit in a flexible fashion.
 Descriptors typically point at a remote location and makes it easy to handle code transport from that location into a local cache.
-Descriptors form the backbone for Shotgun deployment and installation.
+Descriptors form the backbone for ShotGrid deployment and installation.
 The following example shows basic usage::

     import sgtk